cloudeteer/terraform-azurerm-vm/README.md

 ### <a name="input_network_interface_ids"></a> [network\_interface\_ids](#input\_network\_interface\_ids)

-Description: A list of network interface IDs to be attached to this virtual machine.
-The first network interface ID in this list will be the primary network interface on the virtual machine.
+Description: A list of network interface IDs to attach to this virtual machine.
+The first network interface ID in this list will be the primary network interface of the virtual machine.
+If `subnet_id` is set, then the network interface created by this module will be the primary network interface of the virtual machine.

 Type: `list(string)`

-Default: `[]`
+Default: `null`

 ### <a name="input_operating_system"></a> [operating\_system](#input\_operating\_system)